Pappu Venugopala Rao: Dance Dramas

-Controversy
+Sexual Harassment Allegation

 On October 23 2017, Rao’s name figured on a list of ‘alleged sexual offenders from academia’ released online by US-based law student Raya Sarkar.
 She published 69 names, inviting criticism from some quarters on taking activism to levels of absurdity.

 On 17 November 2017, The secretary of Madras Music Academy, Pappu Venugopala Rao, resigned from his post.
 Ever since, there has been much speculation around his resignation — while some say it was an impending decision, some believe it has to do with the fact that his name appears on a list of sexual harassers and offenders from academia.

 Pappu Venugopal Rao however has denied all allegations against him.